wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.en.md

     How many stations are listed in the station list?

+??? success "Click to reveal answer"

+    There is 1 station, the station_list.csv contains one row of station metadata.

 !!! question
-    Convert `message.txt` to BUFR format.
+    Try to convert `message.txt` to BUFR format.

+??? success "Click to reveal answer"

+    To convert the SYNOP message to BUFR format, use the following command:

+    ```bash
+    synop2bufr data transform --metadata station_list.csv --output-dir ./ --year 2024 --month 09 message.txt
+    ```

 !!! tip

     See the [synop2bufr primer](#synop2bufr-primer) section.

 Inspect the resulting BUFR data using `bufr_dump`.

 !!! question
-     Compare the latitude and longitude values to those in the station list.
+     Find how to compare the latitude and longitude values to those in the station list.

+??? success "Click to reveal answer"

+    To compare the latitude and longitude values in the BUFR data to those in the station list, use the following command:

+    ```bash
+    bufr_dump -p WIGOS_0-20000-0-15015_20240921T120000.bufr4 | egrep -i 'latitude|longitude'
+    ```

+    This will display the latitude and longitude values in the BUFR data.

 !!! tip